 You might be wondering how this is possible…

-Without expectations, how will your partner know what constitutes loving behavior?
+Without expectations, how will your partner know what you ‘expect’ in terms of loving behavior?

 As reasonable, intelligent people we all know what loving behavior is.
 We are however, not always aware of how decisions we make impact our partners.

-This is essentially unconditional love.
+This is essentially unconditional love, which is challenging for most people.
 The opposite of unconditional love is fear and control.
-There is no room for love in an environment of fear and love, no matter how small.
+There is very little room for love in an environment of fear and control, no matter how small.

 In order to build cooperation between you and your partner you need to approach issues from a place of non-judgment and compassion.
 We are all human and have inadequacies, perceived failures and things that we are ashamed about.
-To solve problems, we need to approach problems from the position of a trusted ally to your partner.
+To solve problems, we need to approach problems from the position of being a team member and a trusted ally to your partner.

 Gaining cooperation from your partner through judgement will only result in change made out of fear which is never lasting.